 - 147. Any quantifiable efficiencies must be quantified.
 Quantifiable efficiencies that have not been quantified cannot be considered qualitatively.
 P&H failed to quantify potential efficiencies related to network benefits or increased throughput at Vancouver terminals.
 Therefore, these alleged efficiencies should not be considered in the analysis. - 148.
 P&H has also failed to demonstrate that any efficiencies would be lost in the event of an Order to divest either the Moosomin or Virden Elevators. - 149.
-The in volumes at the Virden Elevator would likely have come about irrespective of the Acquisition given the overall trend in grain production (specifically, deliveries) for the same period.
-For example, the canola deliveries for the period of January to October 2020 as compared to January to October 2019

-151. P&H has failed to demonstrate that in volumes at the Virden Elevator are not a "redistribution of income between two or more persons".233 Any volumes not attributable to overall increases in grain production will have an offsetting reduction in volumes for other elevators, which equates to a wealth transfer from one
+The increase in volumes at the Virden Elevator would likely have come about irrespective of the Acquisition given the overall upward trend in grain production (specifically, deliveries) for the same period.
+For example, the canola deliveries for the period of January to October 2020 as compared to January to October 2019 went up by 18%. - 150.
+P&H increased buying in 2020 in order to compensate for low inventory levels left by LDC at the time of Acquisition, which could also explain increases in volume. - 151.
+P&H has failed to demonstrate that increases in volumes at the Virden Elevator are not a "redistribution of income between two or more persons".233 Any volumes not attributable to overall increases in grain production will have an offsetting reduction in volumes for other elevators, which equates to a wealth transfer from one